mbari-org/aidata/tests/docs/database_setup.md

 This will start a local instance of the TATOR database

-First checkout the 1.2.5 release of TATOR
+First checkout the 1.2.5 release of TATOR.
+This is the version that is currently supported by the tests.
+It is a modified version that supports locally hosted images, video and caching.

 ```shell
 git clone --recurse-submodules https://github.com/mbari-org/tator